 This treatment, if done by a trained doctor, is successful in about 90% of children with club foot.
 Special footwear or braces may be required to ensure that the muscles do not pull the foot back into the clubbed position.
 These may be used until the child is 2 or 3 years old.

 Surgery may be performed to correct the abnormal tendons, ligaments, and joints.
 This may also include moving tendons into better positions for the best function.
 Fortunately, surgery to correct the club foot (excluding the simple release of the Achilles tendon) is quite rare today.
 The surgery requires a hospital stay of 2 to 3 days.
 After surgery, a cast is applied to maintain the foot in the corrected position for 10 to 12 weeks.
 After the cast, a splint is used throughout the day.
 Once the child starts walking, the use of splint is gradually reduced.

 There is no clear consensus regarding when to operate and which surgery to perform.
-Most orthopedic surgeons prefer to operate when the child is 6 months old, though some prefer to wait until 9 to 12 months of age.
+Most orthopedic surgeons prefer to operate when the child is 6 months old, though some prefer to wait until 9 months of age.

 Most children do well with treatment when it is started early.
 If treatment is delayed, non-surgical treatment may be less successful, but it is usually performed.
 Modern techniques of casting have high success rates even in older children.
 Some degree of deformity could persist.
 The foot and the calf on the affected side often remain smaller than normal.